No change in Greek debt talks after another day of spin

 EU officials and euro zone paymaster Germany have rushed to pour cold water on such optimism, saying that little or nothing has changed at the negotiating table.

-On Wednesday, European Commission Vice-President for the euro Valdis Dombrovskis said progress was slow and listed a string of issues including pension and labour market reform and fiscal targets that remained unresolved.
+On Wednesday, European Commission Vice-President for the euro Valdis Dombrovskis said progress was slow and listed a string of issues including pension and labor market reform and fiscal targets that remained unresolved.

 Hardline German Finance Minister Wolfgang Schaeuble went on television to say: "One is hearing all this positive news coming from Greece.
 That's nice.
 But on the substance, we haven't got much further in the negotiations between the three institutions and the Greek government."